Wondering how to make your teenage daughter’s bedroom look more mature? Check out these dreamy decorating ideas she’s sure to love!

-Nowadays, so many teenagers choose to just have a headboard.
+Nowadays, so many teens choose to just have a headboard.
 There are a variety of styles to choose from.
-Simply attach to a metal frame, platform, or hang on the wall as a statement piece, like this one.
+Simply attach to a metal frame, or platform, or hang on the wall as a statement piece, like this one.

-Even still attractive platform beds with no headboard at all is another option.
+Even still attractive platform beds with no headboard at all are another option.

 Usually, girls at this age don’t necessarily want bunk beds.
 However, they do want the extra sleeping space to have other girls stay over.